OpenBioSim/biosimspace/doc/source/tutorials/protein_mutations.rst

     ligand_47d = BSS.IO.readMolecules(BSS.IO.expand(BSS.tutorialUrl(), ["ligand_47_gaff2.gro", "ligand_47_gaff2.top"]))[0]
     cofactor_nap = BSS.IO.readMolecules(BSS.IO.expand(BSS.tutorialUrl(), ["cofactor_nap_gaff2.gro", "cofactor_nap_gaff2.top"]))[0]

-We can use BioSimSpace’s Amber parametrisation pipeline if we wish to, but in this case the ligands have been parametrised for us so we can skip the following cell:
+We can use BioSimSpace’s AMBER parametrisation pipeline if we wish to, but in this case the ligands have been parametrised for us so we can skip the following cell: